Explore the Book

 The book you've been waiting for, on how to combine Agile with the timeless value of sound architecture, is now on the

-bookshelves — order it here!
+bookshelves (and in Kindle) — order it here!

 Published by Wiley and authored by the renowned software architecture expert Jim Coplien and Agile requirements expert Gertrud Bjørnvig, this book will guide you with concrete design advice that will help you: